 Thelma Sanders passed away in 1998, but her legacy lives on, including in the form of this delectable family treasure.
 While Thelma Sanders Squash is not currently commercially available, its valued place in the home gardener's selection promises a hopeful future for its preservation.

 Wholesale vegetable crops: sweet corn, onions, root crops and summer squash; multiple seasonal secondary crops available in smaller quantities.
 Retail sample shipping onions.(more...)

 Think outside the box!
 Windy River Eco Farm is a small farm using chemical free and sustainable techniques, with an emphasis on flavorful heirloom varieties.
 A large variety of tasty crops are grown so the season is well-supplied.
 We don't pack boxes. (more...)

-West End Farm grows 42 different vegetables, herbs, berries, and melons for sale via a 20-week CSA program (produce subscription).
+West End Farm grows over 45 different vegetables, herbs, berries, and melons for sale via a 20-week CSA program (produce subscription).
 You can also find our products at Beatrice Farmers Market, or you can order online for pick up at the farm or in Beatrice.
 All produce is grown without the use of synthetic insecticides. (more...)

 We Grow is a produce farm in northern Taylor County providing organically-grown vegetables in a community supported agricultural (CSA) system.
 Our farm provides much more than local food.
 We are an education center, work place, social hub and food provider. (more...)